hashir-mohd/PieBackend/README.md

 # Pie Backend - Video Management API

 A Node.js/Express backend API for managing videos with metadata, user interactions, and pagination support.
-Built with MongoDB and Mongoose.
+Built with PostgreSQL and Prisma ORM.

 ## 🚀 Features